MaorProjects/Arkanoid/README.md

 The game includes bonuses
 such as splitting the balls and increasing the paddle.

-the game is for 1 or 2 players.
+The game is for 1 or 2 players.
 Move with the arrows so that the ball does not fall. for 2 players use also 'a' and 'd'.